eclipse-wakaama/wakaama/README.md

 - `apt install build-essential clang-format clang-format-14 clang-tools-14 cmake gcovr git libcunit1-dev ninja-build python3-pip`
 - `pip3 install -r tools/requirements-compliance.txt`

+#### Compiler and Libraries

+New code is written with the C11 standard.

+A C standard library is required.
+If your system does not provide one there are several open source variants available (musl, uClib-ng, newlib, ...).

+Wakaama expects a POSIX (or Linux) OS to run on.
+Some effort has been made to be able to run on other platforms but expect some issues when targeting a different platform.

 ### Code formatting
 #### C
 New C code must be formatted with [clang-format](https://clang.llvm.org/docs/ClangFormat.html).